Coefficient convexity of divisors of x^n-1: Preliminaries

 Similarly we have for the left side of equation (\ref{s2}):

-(Alternatively one can invoke Lemma \ref{decker} to deduce that the left hand side of (\ref{s2}) equals the left hand side of (\ref{r2}) and hence exceeds $p^2q$.)
-It follows that either the conditions of part 1 or those of part 2 are satisfied, but cannot be satisfied at the same time.\\ The final asseertion follows on noting that $f_{42}$ is self-reciprocal and using that $f_{43}=(x-1)f_{42}$. \\
+(Alternatively one can invoke Lemma \ref{decker} to deduce that the left hand side of (\ref{s2}) equals the left hand side of (\ref{r2}) and hence exceeds $p^2q$.)\\ In both cases i) and ii), we conclude that there is a unique integer $j$ such the conditions of part j of Lemma \ref{43} are satisfied.\\ The final assertion follows on noting that $f_{42}$ is self-reciprocal and using that $f_{43}=(x-1)f_{42}$. \\